 There are far more possibilities for shoulder dysfunction and pathologies than we could list here.
 If you have significant shoulder pain, particularly outside of a yoga practice, seek out the appropriate wellness or medical professional and get a thorough assessment.
 In this post, we are focused on the types of shoulder pain that frequently come up around and interact with our yoga practice.
-Although an acute injury in yoga is possible (like falling out of a posture and catching yourself on your hands or going beyond where you should), injury in yoga is more likely to come from chronic overuse or misuse (like repetitive motions while weight bearing, such as lowering into chaturanga).
+An acute injury in yoga is possible.
+For example you could fall out of a posture and catch yourself on your hands or go beyond where you should.
+But, injury in yoga is more likely to come from chronic overuse or misuse.
+That often happens with repetitive motions while weight bearing, such as lowering into chaturanga.

-Repetitive motion actions in sports or work can lead to chronic shoulder issues such as tendinitis or impingement when the muscles around the shoulder girdle get over-worked or out of balance with one another.
+Repetitive motion actions in sports or work can lead to chronic shoulder issues.
+Those include things such as tendinitis or impingement.
+Those issues crop up when the muscles around the shoulder girdle get over-worked or out of balance with one another.
 A common postural pattern where you create an imbalance of the muscles around the head and neck is called upper crossed syndrome.
 This is a fancy name that encompasses the specific muscular imbalances that result in the forward head posture.

 Common types of pain or sensation in the shoulder